VRConservation/geosp/chapters/11_field.md

 Let's look at a simpler/nearly instantaneous way to view and stylize the points.
 Make sure you have the Geo Data Viewer installed in Visual Studio Code.
 Right-click on the norley2.csv and select View Map.
 This brings up the dataset using kepler.gl.
 It looks pretty good right away.
 Here are a couple of quick changes:

 1. Click the down arrow on the point layer to expand it.
-Reduce the Radius size to 8.
+Reduce the Radius of the points if you wish to see them more clearly.
-2. Click the three buttons next to Fill Color, and in Color Based On, replace the default value with Species or Circumference.
+2. Click the three buttons next to Fill Color, and in Color Based On, replace the default value with Species or Diameter.
 You can also change the coloramp here.
 Color based on circumference gives you a visual of the size distribution.
 3. The Label value lets you select any field to add a label to each point.

 {numref}`kepler` shows a rather handsome map that can add additional layers and change or customize the symbology.